EffieChantzi/UCSC-Genome-Browser/README.md

 # UCSC-Genome-Browser

-This repository consists a
+This repository consists a portfolio for the master's project course "Applied Bioinformatics" taken during period 1 of fall semester 2015 at Uppsala University.

-CONTENTS AND COPYRIGHT
+## CONTENTS AND COPYRIGHT

 This directory contains the entire source tree for the UCSC Genome Bioinformatics Group's suite of biological analysis